 12. Canned Food

-Canned foods are to be particularly avoided during pregnancy as they may contain preservatives and food additives which are added to increase their shelf-life.
+Canned foods are to be particularly avoided during pregnancy as they may contain preservatives and food additives which increase their shelf-life.
 Besides, the walls of the can may contain Bisphenol A, a chemical which affects the endocrine activity of your child.
 Due to their long shelf life, the food may also contain harmful bacteria.

 13. Nitrate-Rich Food

 Nitrate is a chemical that is added to some foods to prolong their shelf life.
-However, it can cause a lot of health issues especially for pregnant women.
+However, it can cause a lot of health issues, especially for pregnant women.
 When nitrates react with haemoglobin in the blood, they produce modified proteins which interfere with your body’s ability to deliver oxygen to the placenta.
 Some of the foods that contain nitrate in high quantities are diet sodas, bacon, sausages and artificial sweeteners.
 These foods also have a very low nutritional value and must be avoided during pregnancy at all costs.

-14. Excessive Sugar Rich Food
+14. Excessive Sugar-rich Food

-However, there is no need to turn your back to the ice cream truck altogether; an occasional treat will do you no harm.
+Remember, there is no need to turn your back to the ice cream truck altogether; an occasional treat will do you no harm.

 15. Street Food